ImAtomiskk/asahim5/README.md

 ## Note: No Reverse Engineering Files will Be Released on this Repository. (i don't know how to make those)
 ## Note 2: if i accidentally do something that asahi doesn't want, i'll remove it immediately
+## Note 3: I've only tried this on macOS 26.0.1, it will not work on any macOS version that introduced mBoot (26.4+)

 ## Why?
 Apple is Discontinuing Rosetta/2 in future macOS releases (macOS 27, 28, etc.) and I still want a chance to run "Intel" apps